I11KNOW/Guided_Projects/Drug_Prediction.md

-# Drug Prediction for Patients using Logistic Regression
+# Drug Prediction for Patients Using Logistic Regression

 Welcome to the Drug Prediction project!
-In this beginner-level project, we'll explore how to predict suitable drugs for patients using the Logistic Regression algorithm.
+In this beginner-level project, we'll explore how to predict suitable patient drugs using the Logistic Regression algorithm.

 ## Introduction